applicaster/developer.applicaster.com/content/js2native/readme.md

 ### Push.unregisterTags

-Register tags to receive notifications for.
+Unregister/unsubscribe to tags to stop receiving notifications from.

 ```
 var options = {
-    provider: 'appoxee',
+    providers: 'urbanairship', // or 'appoxee,urbanairship' or 'appoxee'
     tags: 'sports,news'
     callback: function(response) {
         if (response.isSuccess == 'true') {